-Continuation in the Honors in Geology program requires a GPA of 3.0 on at least ★24 in the previous Fall/Winter.

-Graduation requires a minimum GPA of 3.0 on the last ★60 credited to the dearee
+Continuation in the Honors in Geology program requires successful completion of at least \24 with a minimum 3.0 GPA in the previous Fall/Winter.
+In addition, graduation requires a minimum 3.0 GPA on the last $\star$ 60 credited to the degree.